smastrom/notivue/README.md

 # Vuenotify

-Powerful and easy toast notifications for Vue 3.
+Powerful and simple toast notifications for Vue 3.

 <br />